Chloe Goodman: Modelling career

-Goodman has been a Page 3 model.
-In a Channel 4 News debate about The Suns use of topless models she argued against Germaine Greer and Harriet Harman stating "Why should feminist women then tell other women how to live their lives?
-Women fought together to get the vote and so on and so forth, so why should women now be fighting each other, and tell each other what job roles to now take within the industry?".
+In 2015, in a Channel 4 News debate about The Sun's usage of topless models in their tabloid, she argued against Germaine Greer and Harriet Harman, stating; "Why should feminist women, then tell other women, how to live their lives?
+Women fought together to get to vote and so on and so forth - so why should women now be fighting each other and tell each other what job roles to now take within the industry?".